 It is relief for both you and your friend or client to tell and hear the truth.
 This stinks and it’s going to for a while.
 It’s analogous to a wound in the body.
 We can take medicine, wear a cast, etc. But, the body takes time to heal.
-We need to allow that same for the mental anguish of grief, especially out of order grief.
+And, usually as we heal, the body spits out messy things such as pus, blood, etc. To expect that mental pain would do anything less is ignoring the pain.
+We need to allow that same messy healing for the mental anguish of grief, especially out of order grief.
 (Worden calls this complicated grief, but isn’t all grief complicated?)

 Carrying this analogy even further, I’m reminded of the tree.
 It doesn’t really even heal the wound.
 When a tree is wounded, the injured tissue is not repaired and does not heal.
 Trees do not heal; they seal.
 If we look at an old wound, we will notice that it does not “heal” from the inside out, but eventually the tree covers the opening by forming specialized “callus” tissue around the edges of the wound.
 That’s how those holes that we call “knots” are formed.